tigase/tigase-server/src/main/restructured/Tigase_Admistration/Security/Server_Certificates.rst

 **Sign the Certificate Request:.**

 Now the .csr file will be signed by a Certificate Authority.
 In this tutorial, we will be self-signging our certificate.
 This practice however is generally not recommended, and you will receive notifications that your certificate is not trusted.
 There are commercial offers from companies to sign your certificate from trusted sources.
-Please see the `Certificate From Other Providers <#OtherSources>`__ section for more information.
+Please see the :ref:`Certificate From Other Providers<OtherSources>` section for more information.

 .. code:: bash